Texture and textiles: Inspiration from an art fair

 It is always enriching to be stimulated by the creativity around us.
 Weaving together the old and the new, the political and social, allows artists—and invites us as observers—to redefine and reinterpret existing stories, social norms, or other creative works.
 It is the artist’s role to create, and ours to challenge ourselves to be open to new ways of seeing.
 Artists, museums and art fairs like those taking place in Miami give us that opportunity.

-Katja Zigerlig is Vice President of Art, Wine + Collectibles Advisory at Berkley One.
+Katja Zigerlig is Vice President of Art, Wine + Collectibles Advisory at Berkley One (a Berkley Company).

 For more information on the Untitled fair and the artists and galleries mentioned, visit: